 In the literature, many contributions regard the HLP.
 Here we focus on the most recent ones with an application regarding a similar context to the problem studied in our work.
 The article discussing HLP in synchromodal logistics are very few, so we integrate the discussion with the contributions regarding multimodal transportation, which has become a main topic of interest for facility location problems in the last few years.
 The HLP in this context has many applications.
 Dukkanci and Kara (2017); Alumur et al. (2012) study the problem of one cargo company operating in Turkey using ground and airport hubs to ensure deliveries within 24 hours between each origin and destination of the network.
 Teye et al. (2017) consider an urban intermodal transport system, also referred to as an import/export intermodal transport system, in which goods are moved between a port and the neighboring urban area.
 The aim is to locate a precise number of intermodal terminals from a set of candidate sites to shift as many cargo volumes away from the road to intermodal transport.
 Regarding transport for people, Yuan and Yu (2018) proposes a model to assist the local government of China-Singapore Suzhou Industrial Park in developing transit hub location plans for different budget levels.
+Dai et al. (2022) studied the integration of rail and air transport in China, designing a model for the multiple allocation HLP considering the uncertainty on the travel demand.
 Only a few works are related to the HLP in synchromodal logistics.
 Giusti et al. (2021) proposed an extension to Tadei et al. (2012) in which a multi-period approach and uncertainty on transshipment capacities and utilities are considered to locate the terminals.
 In this variant, transshipment terminals are located by considering how flows can be synchronized during operations to respond to the loss of capacity.
 Crainic et al. (2021) also consider a multi-period setting and the location of transshipment terminals is done through synchronization of flows based on time-dependent costs for storage and early and late deliveries.